PerBothner/atom-domterm/README.md

   Good Unicode support, including wide characters.
 * Remembers tab characters and distingishes explict new-line from line-wrap.
   So you can `cat` a `Makefile`, and then copy-and-paste it.
-  Lines as re-wrapped on terminal re-size.
+  Lines are re-wrapped on terminal re-size.
 * You can "print" graphics or general HTML.
   This makes domterm suitable as a "graphing calculator".
 For example Gnuplot can [display graph output inline](http://per.bothner.com/blog/2016/gnuplot-in-domterm/).